MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 Microsoft Teams Rooms on Windows now supports streamlined deployment via Windows Autopilot and a new Auto-login capability for Teams Rooms.
 Together, these two components offer a customers a seamless end-to-end deployment experience of Teams Rooms on Windows devices using consistent IT management interfaces – Microsoft Intune and the Teams Rooms Pro Management Portal.

-For Surface Hub 3 and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md), support for Windows Autopilot and Auto-login of Teams Rooms brings a set of unique advantages.
+For Surface Hub 3, Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md), and Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md), support for Windows Autopilot and Auto-login of Teams Rooms brings a set of unique advantages.
 These latest Hub devices deliver the most value via a seamless integration into corporate environments.

 Windows Autopilot and Auto-login of Teams Rooms streamlines this integration, allowing IT pros to pre-configure devices without ever needing to physically handle them.
 This not only saves valuable time but also ensures that each Surface Hub 3 is configured consistently and securely, adhering to organizational policies right out of the box.